shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

     <%= react_component("B_ComponentTwo", {}, auto_load_bundle: true) %>
 ```

-If `A_ComponentOne` uses multiple HTML strings for server rendering, [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) view helper can be used on Rails view as illustrated below.
+If `A_ComponentOne` uses multiple HTML strings for server rendering, the [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) view helper can be used on the Rails view, as illustrated below.

 ```erb
 <% A_ComponentOne = react_component_hash("A_ComponentOne",